 Diagnostic evaluation relies not only on a careful history and physical, but also on biochemical, histologic, and radiographic analyses.
 Histologic confirmation is required to establish a diagnosis of neuroblastoma.
-Histologically, small round pale blue cells, known as Homer Wright pseudo rosettes, can be seen; these are similarly seen in Wilm's tumor and Ewing sarcoma, leading to their common group categorization as small blue cell tumors.
-If a biopsy sample is tumor positive, DNA ploidy and MYCN gene status are further evaluated.
-Since neuroblastoma cells originate from neural crest cells destined to differentiate into sympathetic peripheral neurons, cells often produce catecholamines; break-down product of these catecholamines are homovanillic acid (HVA) and vanillylmandelic acid (VMA).
+Histologically, small round pale blue cells, known as Homer-Wright pseudorosettes, can be seen; these are similarly seen in Wilm's tumor and Ewing sarcoma, leading to their common group categorization as small blue cell tumors.
+If a biopsy sample is tumor-positive, DNA ploidy and MYCN gene status are further evaluated.
+Since neuroblastoma cells originate from neural crest cells destined to differentiate into sympathetic peripheral neurons, cells often produce catecholamines; break-down products of these catecholamines are homovanillic acid (HVA) and vanillylmandelic acid (VMA).
 Thus, in over 90% of neuroblastoma, elevation in these catecholamine breakdown products in urine is diagnostic.
 Preliminary imaging is preferentially conducted with MRI for good resolution and surgical excision planning.
-Further exploiting sympathetic neuronal uptake of mIBG (metaiodobenzylguanidine), due to its analogous nature to norepinephrine, the extent of neuroblastoma metastasis can be delineated with a mIBG scan with high accuracy and quality.
-To complete tumor staging, bone marrow biopsies are required (Matthay et al. 2016).
-Of note, common paraneoplastic conditions associated with neuroblastoma include opsoclonus myoclonus syndrome and intractable secretory diarrhea due to vasoactive intestinal peptide (VIP) secretion.
+Further exploiting sympathetic neuronal uptake of mIBG (metaiodobenzylguanidine), due to its analogous nature to norepinephrine, the extent of neuroblastoma metastasis can be delineated with an mIBG scan with high accuracy and quality.
+To complete tumor staging, bone marrow biopsies are required.
+Of note, common paraneoplastic conditions associated with neuroblastoma include opsoclonus-myoclonus syndrome and intractable secretory diarrhea due to vasoactive intestinal peptide (VIP) secretion.

 Neuroblastoma is a rare abdominal tumor in young children.
 However, if the diagnosis is missed, the tumor is fatal.
 Hence, the diagnosis and treatment of neuroblastoma are best managed by a multidisciplinary team that includes a pediatrician, a pediatric surgeon, oncologist, radiation therapist, social workers, and NICU nurses.
 The tumor may occur anywhere along the sympathetic chain and can be mistaken for a Wilms tumor.
 Over the past decade the survival of these patients has slightly improved for early-stage lesions, but for late stages the survival is abysmal.
 Thus, the impetus for the development of targeted therapeutics in the intensive management of high-risk groups is strong.